JubelShaji/CI-CD-Voting-App/jenkins/README.md

 ```
 ## Jenkins pipeline job name :
 ```
-Use ** 'voteapp'  ** otherwise change path of kaniko build context for every build in pipeline.
+Use ' voteapp ' , otherwise change path of kaniko build context for every build in the pipeline.
 ```